moisesmember/moisesmember/README.md

 I'm a student and researcher of Data Science and Machine Learning also work with systems development.

 🧑‍💼
-I currently work at the [Adventist Hospital of Manaus](http://ham.org.br/) as a Systems Development Analyst.
+I worked at the [Adventist Hospital of Manaus](http://ham.org.br/) as a Systems Development Analyst.
+I currently work at the [Creathus Instituto de Tecnologia da Amazônia](https://www.creathus.org.br/) as a Systems Development Analyst.

 ### 🧑‍🎓 Education